Vespertine: Accolades

 In 2002, Vespertine was nominated for the Shortlist Music Prize, though the award went to In Search of... by N.E.R.D.
 The same year, the album received a Grammy Award nomination for Best Alternative Album, losing to Coldplay's Parachutes.
 In addition, Björk was nominated for Best International Female Solo Artist at the Brit Awards, and Best International Female Artist at the Italian Music Awards, while Vespertine was nominated for Album of the Year at the Icelandic Music Awards.

-Critics' lists

-The information regarding lists including Vespertine is adapted from Acclaimed Music, except where otherwise noted.